moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    Principles for Smart Teaching.
 Jossey-Bass, 2010.
-.. [#] CATME is a tool for optimally choosing team members based on survey data that accounts for many things such as gender, motivation, and schedules and for conducting peer reviews that is backed by research in team work, see the website for citations.
+.. [#] CATME is a tool for optimally choosing team members based on survey data that accounts for many things such as gender, motivation, and schedules and for conducting peer reviews that is backed by research in team work (see the website for citations).

 EME 185 [Mechanical Systems Design Project]
 -------------------------------------------